bang-olufsen/bang_olufsen-hacs/README.md

-# Home assistant integration for Mozart products
+# Home Assistant integration for Bang & Olufsen products

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/bang-olufsen/Mozart-HACS)

-This integration enables control of some of the features of a Bang & Olufsen Mozart device through Home Assistant.
+This integration enables control of some of the features of a Bang & Olufsen device through Home Assistant.

 ## Compatible devices

-Mozart devices that have been tested and _should_ work without any trouble are:
+Devices that have been tested and _should_ work without any trouble are:

 - [Beoab 28](https://www.bang-olufsen.com/en/dk/speakers/beolab-28)
 - [Beosound Balance](https://www.bang-olufsen.com/en/dk/speakers/beosound-balance)